-Illinois law entitles law-abiding citizens the opportunity to receive a concealed carry license.
+Illinois law entitles it's citizens the opportunity to receive a concealed carry license.
 Following submission of the application and background check, citizens who would like to be able to legally carry a handgun concealed may do so after receiving Illinois State Police approved training.
 AMRI's Firearms Training Program curriculum is approved by the Illinois State Police and designed by nationally certified tactical firearms educators with real life firearms expertise and experience.

 There are many reasons why Illinois citizens are excited about the ability to protect themselves.
 Historically, many law-abiding citizens have been seen as vulnerable by predatory criminals, and they have found themselves over-powered and victimized.
 Thousands are employed in professions such as real estate, showing vacant homes to strangers at odd hours and in potentially dangerous locations.
 More commonly, parents are often the first-line of defense for their families.
 As unpleasant and uncommon as it is, anyone is potential victim of social violence.
 Robberies and home invasions plague all neighborhoods.